Documentation

 const optimizer = new AxMiPRO({

-studentAI: ai,
+studentAI: llm,

 examples: trainingData, // Your training examples